Korf74/ADA/Project/README.md

 * Run each of SQL command and download the file in CSV format.

 With the CSV files you can run the notebook called `milestone2`

+# Milestone 3

+* The notebook is **Milestone3.ipynb**
+* The report is **Report.pdf**

+For this milestone the division of work was as follows :

+* Lucas : SQL Queries, Google BigQuery, interactive plots, notebook, correlations, analysis, final discussions
+* Niroshan : Folium maps, interactive plots, notebook, double scaled plots, analysis, final discussions
+* Rémi : first version of the report from the notebook, report plots, notebook, first visualizations, data preprocessing, final discussions

+For the final presentation, we will all work on the poster, and the talk will most likely be done by Niro and Lucas.